Understand the power of money in modern history & politics

-Money taking over things.
+Money runs a lot of things.
 Understand credit, understand the advantages of paper money, understand the role of money in realpolitik.
 These things must be learned about if you wish to understand your history, and modern politics.
 It's not for a joke that you can study history, politics and economics as a combined subject.
 Though I think economics should almost come first.

 Woe to you who add house to house